Gaea-iOS/Codix/README.md

 ### FAQ

-##### 1、As the path treat dot as separator, so how to decode a json witch contain dot-contained key?
+##### 1、As the path treat dot as separator, so how to decode a json which contain dot-contained key?

 One of the solutions is to init a Path specify the separator.